yonatanzxc123/Signally/PLAN.md

 - [x] CSI capture script unblocks RF-kill and the service path is configurable.
 - [x] Add `backend/docs/csi_backend_test_commands.md` as the consolidated Pi, backend, frontend, CSI, probe, and laptop-ARP test command sheet.
+- [x] Add `backend/docs/correlation_flow.md` as the detailed, code-accurate guide covering the runtime call chain, evidence lifetimes, ordered correlation rules, count semantics, alert persistence, API/frontend mapping, failure behavior, relevant implementation files, and a function/line-level walkthrough of every evidence path and correlation branch, including attributed source excerpts for the laptop agent, backend ingestion, sensors, all nine rules, alert cycle, and frontend polling. to ARP, CSI, probing, rule priority, counts, and current policy status.
+- [x] Document a Windows-only backend workflow with hardware loops disabled and mock CSI enabled for auth/frontend testing through the Android emulator.
 - [x] Automated provider, ingestion, and probe/correlation regression tests.

 Still open after this pass:

+- [x] Do not add CSI calibration/reset or database-reset buttons; they are not required for the intended classroom workflow.
+Existing backend maintenance endpoints may remain available outside the main UI.
 - [ ] Classroom RSSI, channel, BSSID, and CSI threshold calibration.
 - [ ] USB gadget installation and repeated cold-boot validation on the Pi.
 - [ ] Windows/Npcap validation of the laptop ARP agent on classroom Wi-Fi.
 - [ ] Full Pi hardware acceptance and long false-positive soak.
+- [ ] Implement Pi-initiated ARP scan requests if that remains the required architecture.
+The current laptop agent scans periodically on its own and pushes results to the Pi; the Pi does not currently command the laptop.

 ## Main-Branch Compatibility Audit — 2026-08-08